mahdi-dfr/Midal-Calculator/README.md

 # Midal-Calculator
-This is a simple calculator like Xiaomi's calculator
+This is a simple calculator application like Xiaomi's calculator. using Objecthunter library for calculating